-4. If you want no index more then one directory or page don’t write along with these names:
+4. If you do not want to index more than one directory or page, don’t write along with these names:

 Disallow: /support /cgi-bin /images/

-5. Use capital and small letter properly.
-As example you want no index “Download” directory but write “download” on Robots.txt file.
-It make miss understand for search bot.
+5. Use capital and small letters properly.
+For example, if you want to index “Download” directory but write “download” on Robots.txt file, it mistakes it for a search bot.

-6. If you want index all page and directory of your site write:
+6. If you want index all pages and directory of your site, write:

 7. But if you want no index for all page and directory of you site write:

-After editing Robots.txt file upload via any ftp software on Root or Home Directory of your site.
+After editing the Robots.txt file, upload it via any FTP software on Root or Home Directory of your site.

 Robots.Txt for WordPress:

-You can either edit your WordPress Robots.txt file by logging into your FTP account of server or you can use plugin like Robots meta to edit robots.txt file from WordPress dashboard.
-There are few things, which you should add in your robots.txt file along with your sitemap URL.
-Adding sitemap URL helps search engine bots to find your sitemap file and thus faster indexing of pages.
+You can either edit your WordPress Robots.txt file by logging into your FTP account of the server or you can use plugins like Robots meta to edit Rrobots.txt file from WordPress dashboard.
+There are a few things which you should add in your Robots.txt file along with your sitemap URL.
+Adding sitemap URL helps search engine bots to find your sitemap file and results in faster indexing of pages.

-sitemap: http://www.shoutmeloud.com/sitemap.xml User-agent: * # disallow all files in these directories Disallow: /cgi-bin/ Disallow: /wp-admin/ Disallow: /wp-includes/ Disallow: /wp-content/ Disallow: /archives/ disallow: /*?* Disallow: *?replytocom Disallow: /wp-* Disallow: /author Disallow: /comments/feed/ User-agent: Mediapartners-Google* Allow: / User-agent: Googlebot-Image Allow: /wp-content/uploads/ User-agent: Adsbot-Google Allow: / User-agent: Googlebot-Mobile Allow: /
+sitemap: https://www.shoutmeloud.com/sitemap.xml User-agent: * # disallow all files in these directories Disallow: /cgi-bin/ Disallow: /wp-admin/ Disallow: /archives/ disallow: /*?* Disallow: *?replytocom Disallow: /comments/feed/ User-agent: Mediapartners-Google* Allow: / User-agent: Googlebot-Image Allow: /wp-content/uploads/ User-agent: Adsbot-Google Allow: / User-agent: Googlebot-Mobile Allow: /

-How to make sure no content is affected by new Robots.txt file?
+Making sure no content is affected by new Robots.txt file

-You can also check for the crawl errors caused due to Robots.txt file under Crawl error section of GWT.
-Under diagnostic >Crawl error select Restricted by Robots.txt and you will see what all links has been denied by Robots.txt file.
+You can also check for the crawl errors caused due to Robots.txt file under Crawl error section of search console.

-You can clearly see that Replytocom links has been rejected by Robots.txt and so any other link which should not be a part of Google.
-FYI, Robots.txt file is an essential element of SEO and you can avoid many post duplication issues by updating your Robots.txt file.
+You can clearly see that Replytocom links have been rejected by Robots.txt and so have other links which should not be a part of Google.
+FYI, Robots.txt file is an essential element of SEO, and you can avoid many post duplication issues by updating your Robots.txt file.

-Are you using WordPress Robots.txt to optimize your site?
-Do you wish to add more insight to Robots.txt file?
-Let us know via comments.
+Do you use WordPress Robots.txt to optimize your site?
+Do you wish to add more insight to your Robots.txt file?
+Let us know using the comment section below.
 Don’t forget to subscribe to our e-mail newsletter to keep receiving more SEO tips.